AbdielAlfonsoRinconCantu/Ab_MP4_frames_extractor/README.md

 # How to use #
 For running the py file:
 1. Ensure Python and the required libraries are installed.
+2. Place the Open-File-Folder-Flat-icon.png in the same directory as the MP4FE_1.0.py.
-2. Run the Python script Ab_MP4FE_1.0.py.
+3. Run the Python script Ab_MP4FE_1.0.py.
-3. Select a video file and choose an output folder by using the correspondent buttons.
+4. Select a video file and choose an output folder by using the correspondent buttons.
-4. Click "Extract" to start the frame extraction process.
+5. Click "Extract" to start the frame extraction process.
-5. Click "Stop" if you wish to halt the extraction early.
+6. Click "Stop" if you wish to halt the extraction early.
-6. The frames will be saved in the output folder selected.
+7. The frames will be saved in the output folder selected.

 Else you can run the .exe file.